AndreiGabriel1/AngleLab-Explore/README.md

 # AngleLab

-AngleLab is a small end-to-end system built to demonstrate architectural judgment: clear boundaries, deterministic behavior, and explicit failure handling.
+AngleLab is a compact end-to-end system built around clear separation of concerns, deterministic behavior, and explicit handling of failure cases.

-The goal is structure and decision isolation, not feature count.
+The scope is deliberately small so the architecture stays easy to inspect and discuss.

 ---